New bedding has the ability to freshen up your bedroom, but also your entire outlook.

 If you regularly wear multiple layers when getting into bed, a thick and heavy comforter will work for you.
 If you sleep shirtless, it will be too heavy!

 For most people, a medium weight, or “All Season” comforter is the ideal choice.

+More is better, so a longer pillow should be better right?

+Changed text

+If you regularly wear multiple layers when getting into bed, a thick and heavy comforter will work for you.
+If you sleep shirtless, it will be too heavy!

+For most people, a medium weight, or “All Season” comforter is the ideal choice.

-More is better, so more pillow should be better right?
+More is better, so a longer pillow should be better right?